Code-Institute-Submissions/BlunchBistro/README.md

 This dashboard was designed to show information about the restaurant and the menu.

 We try to bring more clients into the restaurant and also to increase the revenue through online order, delivery and takeaway.
+It's easy and convenient to call, book a table, send an email and find the location through the navigation app.

 -----------------------------------------------------------

 ## Wire Frames

-I have included a few  images into this project that contain the wire frames.
+I have included a few  images into this project that contain the wire frames [Here](assets/images/wireframe/image0.jpeg).
 I attempted to stick to the design I made at first but made a few redesigns because i liked how it looked